valtix-security/terraform-provider-valtix/docs/resources/alert_profile.md

 # valtix_alert_profile
-Resource for creating and managing an Alert Profile that defines the configuration required for sending Alerts to 3rd-party SIEMs (Pagerduty, Slack, ServiceNow, Slack, Datadog, MS Sentinel, Webex).
+Resource for creating and managing an Alert Profile that defines the configuration required for sending Alerts to 3rd-party SIEMs (Pagerduty, Slack, ServiceNow, Slack, Datadog, MS Sentinel, MS Teams, Webex, Splunk).
 The Alert Profile is used in an Alert Rule.

 ## Example Usage